There are a lot of different types of drill bits on the market and it can be hard to know which one to choose for your next woodworking project.

 Their pointed tips and cutting edges allow them to create smooth, consistent holes without chipping or splintering the material.

-So, which type of bit should you use?
+So, between spade and forstner bit, which type of bit should you use?
 It really depends on the project you’re working on.

 If you need to drill large holes quickly, then a spade bit is your best bet.